ahmedshuhel/resume/resume.md

 - Reading/learning the history and evaluation of programming languages.
 - Contributing to open source projects (I am also core team member of popular next generation single page application framework Aurelia)
 - Playing with different programming languages (Currently Learning Rust),
-- Working on my PET projects (currently designing height adjustable work desk using solidworks)
 - Watching movies specially animation movies

 ### Education
 Metropolitan University – Sylhet, Bangladesh
-2003 - 2007
 B.Sc., Computer Science & Engineering

 ### Natural Language Proficiency
 Bangla: Good.
 English: I can interact with a degree of fluency and spontaneity with native speakers on both technical and non-technical subjects.
 I also can produce clear, detailed text and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.